Skip to Main Content

 • Oxford Bibliographies International Law: Provides authoritative guides to academic topics, reviewed by experts.

-TIP: Depending on the publishers, these databases focus on Irish, UK, or International Sources.
+Tip: Depending on the publishers, these databases focus on Irish, UK, or International Sources.
 It is only through practice and experience that you will get used to the different content and facilities they provide.

 Further Law Resources